 Social networks groups.

-Social network groups will allow Chinese tourist to see their friends experiences and have some feedback about the trip they have already planned if they know some people who have been there already.
+Social network groups will allow Chinese tourists to see their friend’s experiences and have some feedback about the trip they have already planned if they know some people who have been there already.

-QQ Space or Wechat moments, belonging to QQ and Wechat, both belonging to the Tencent group are good example of this.
+QQ Space or Wechat moments, belonging to QQ and Wechat, both belonging to the Tencent group are a good examples of this.

 They receive information from their friends or people they are connected with, people they trust.